Skip to Content

 Gabriel Adams, Staff

-Gabriel Adams is a sophomore at Mcintosh and a new addition to The Trail’s staff.
+Gabriel Adams is a Junior at Mcintosh and a new addition to The Trail’s staff.
 Adams competed in The Law’s Of Life event and he has future plans to achieve the world title in the UFC (Ultimate Fighter Championship).
 Until then he practices Muay Thai, reads, mountain bikes and hangs out with friends.
 His approach to Journalism is both insightful and straightforward.
 His desire is to keep informed of the events that impact our way of life.
+He was one of the staff members who won a best of SNO.

 Grace Lovejoy